Codecademy/docs/content/python/concepts/built-in-functions/terms/setattr/setattr.md

   - 'paths/computer-science'
 ---

-The **`Setattr()`** function is a built-in Python function used to set the value of a named attribute of an object.
+The **`setattr()`** function is a built-in Python function used to set the value of a named attribute of an object.
 It allows a developer to dynamically assign or modify attributes of an object at runtime.

 ## Syntax